-For participants who require mobility support to participate in an SDF project, travel costs can include travel for participants and support persons.

-- Transportation costs are available for participants to attend in-person training and/or in-person job shadowing/job placements. - The ministry has the flexibility of approving, on an application-by-application basis, additional travel support costs for participants with disabilities and staff support persons requiring special accommodations.
+For participants who require mobility support to participate in an SDF Training Stream project, travel costs can include travel for participants and support persons.
+The ministry has the flexibility of approving, on an application-byapplication basis, additional travel support costs for participants with disabilities and staff support persons requiring special accommodations.

-Travel costs for apprentices attending full-time, in-class training are ineligible for funding under the SDF, if they are already covered by another program.
-8
+Travel costs for apprentices attending full-time, in-class training are ineligible for funding under the SDF Training Stream, if they are already covered by another program.
+4